Category Archives: Harris Dickinson

 Babygirl (2024)

 babygirl movie posterOne of the most divisive films of 2024 was Halina Reijn’s (InstinctBabygirl.
-Much of this may be due to the film being Reijn’s follow-up to the highly successful Bodies, Bodies, Bodies, while of this may be due to the film’s taboo topic of a workplace affair between a superior and subordinate, revolving around domineering and submissive sex.
+Much of this may be due to the film being Reijn’s follow-up to the highly successful Bodies, Bodies, Bodies, while some of this may be due to the film’s taboo topic of a workplace affair between a superior and subordinate, revolving around domineering and submissive sex.
 Some filmgoers likely lined up on opening night to see this much-talked-about movie since its 2024 Venice International Film Festival screening.
 For many others, this would be a film they could never watch.
-While I am willing to give most films a fair chance (10-15 minutes at least), Babygirl is not one that I would have felt comfortable watching with someone else.
-It’s a film that takes a far too taboo subject for most social settings and groups to converse about and gives it a home.
-However, as well as the film felt genuine and honest, Babygirl did not venture into lanes we may have wished for.
+While I am willing to give most films a fair chance (at least 10-15 minutes), Babygirl is not one I would have felt comfortable watching with someone else.
+It’s a film that takes a far-too-taboo subject for most social settings and groups to discuss and gives it a home.
+However, while the film felt genuine and honest, Babygirl did not venture into the lanes we may have wished for.
 Presumably, what we thought would occur did exactly that.
-While it did those things well, many may be disappointed it didn’t try to go for something more profound.
+While it did those things well, many may be disappointed that it didn’t aim for something more profound.
 I lay somewhere in between.

 Continue reading Babygirl (2024)